ACC-HelloWorld/6-connecting-the-pieces/README.md

 `pytest`

 You can also use the "Testing" sidebar extension to easily run individual tests.
 NOTE: For local testing, you may need to run `orchestrator_test.py` directly as a Python script rather than via `pytest` due to the interaction between subprocesses and the testing framework.
 We recommend running `orchestrator.py` directly as an additional debugging and troubleshooting step.

+## Additional Information

+### Understanding AWS Message Structure

+When working with AWS services, especially when sending messages, it's important to understand how these messages are structured.
+Messages often consist of several layers, including JSON strings and other data formats.
+Here are some key points to consider:

+1. **JSON Structure**: Messages are typically formatted as JSON strings.
+This allows for easy serialization and deserialization of data.

+2. **Layers of Data**: Messages can have multiple layers, where a JSON object might contain other JSON objects or arrays.
+This hierarchical structure helps in organizing complex data.

+3. **Keyword Arguments**: When sending messages, you might need to specify certain keyword arguments, such as `body`.
+This is often required when using AWS SDKs or APIs to ensure the message is correctly formatted and sent.

+4. **Automatic vs. Manual**: Some AWS services automatically handle certain aspects of message formatting, while others require manual specification.
+For example, when using AWS Lambda or SQS, you might need to manually specify the `body` of the message.

+5. **Best Practices**: Always refer to the AWS documentation for the specific service you are using to understand the required message format and any necessary keyword arguments.